Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Power Scaling Laws and Near-field Behaviors

-To demonstrate these properties, Fig.~\ref{figure_simulationIRSscaling} shows the total channel gains obtained by the mMIMO receiver and the IRS setup for a varying number of antennas/elements $N$.
-We consider the setup in Example~\ref{example1} with $d=25$\,m, $\eta=\pi/6$, $\delta=2.5$\,m, $\omega=-\pi/6$, $f=3$\,GHz, and $\mu=1$ (i.e., no reflection loss).
-Notice that in the IRS setup, the destination is in the vicinity of the IRS.
-The figure shows that the total channel gain grows as $N^2$ with the IRS and as $N$ with the mMIMO receiver, which is consistent with the respective far-field approximations.
+To demonstrate these properties, Fig.~\ref{figure_simulationIRSscaling} shows the total channel gains obtained by the mMIMO receiver and the IRS-aided setup for a varying number of antennas/elements $N$.
+We consider the setup in Fig.~\ref{figure_figure_from_above} with $d=25$\,m, $\eta=\pi/6$, $\delta=2.5$\,m, and $\omega=-\pi/6$.
+Each element in the array has area $A=(\lambda/4)^2$ with $\lambda=0.1$\,m.
+We stress that in the IRS-aided setup, the destination is in the vicinity of the IRS.
+The figure shows that the total channel gain grows as $N^2$ with the IRS and as $N$ with the mMIMO receiver, which is consistent with the respective far-field approximations derived in Corollaries \ref{cor:far-field-mMIMO} and \ref{cor:far-field-IRS}.
 Nevertheless, mMIMO provides a much larger channel gain for most values of $N$, which is consistent with Proposition~\ref{prop:IRS-upperbound}.
 The advantage remains asymptotically.
-The reason is that each element of the IRS acts as a scatterer, so that the IRS setup can be viewed as a relay that forwards the signal to the destination without amplifying it \cite{Bjornson2019e}.
+The reason is that each element of the IRS acts as an isotropic scatterer, thus the IRS is a full-duplex relay that forwards the signal to the destination without amplifying it \cite{Bjornson2019e}.
 Even if the destination is close to the IRS, the far-field approximation in \eqref{eq:SNR:IRS2-far3} is accurate until the IRS has roughly $10^4$ elements.
 The upper bound in \eqref{eq:SNR:IRS2-bound} follows the exact curve closely, even for $N>10^4$, which is why we called it a tight bound.